How To Unclog a Toilet Full of Poop and Water

 After a few strokes, hopefully, the clog will be dislodged, and the water will rush from the toilet bowl.
 If so, you can safely turn the water back on and try to flush the toilet normally.
 If not, you may have a bigger problem that goes further back in the plumbing.
 That tells you it is time to call in the professionals.

-Here’s How To Unclog A Full Toilet Without a Plunger - 4 Home Remedy DIY Options
+How To Unclog A Full Toilet Without a Plunger When The Water Is High

 Although a good plunger is typically the preferred method for dealing with a clogged toilet sometimes it’s not possible to use one.
 If your toilet is so full of water the plunger will cause a spill, or you don’t have a plunger handy.
 When either of these scenarios is the case there are other options for unclogging a toilet without a plunger.
 Many are similar to the steps mentioned above when using a plunger.